-Our wellbeing offerings give employees access to physical, financial and social resources, inclusive of learning opportunities, financial and legal counseling, resource guides and individual counseling and coaching.
-We have committed to creating a healthy, safe and supportive workplace with monthly campaigns focused on spotlighting personal wellbeing resources and healthy workplace practices within our environment, building awareness to internal and external resources of support, promoting employee connection with personal story telling through our internal community channels such as organized chats and blog posts, involvement in business resource groups and creating brave spaces where people can come together to support each other through crisis and events that are impacting our colleagues.
+Our health and wellbeing offerings continue to evolve locally and globally giving employees access to physical, financial, and social resources, inclusive of learning opportunities, financial and legal counseling, resource guides, individual counseling and coaching, connection and networking experiences.
+Thomson Reuters also has a global employee recognition platform that allows teammates to express appreciation and gratitude and to recognize each other and celebrate career milestones.
+We remain committed to creating a healthy, safe and supportive workplace with campaigns focused on spotlighting personal wellbeing resources and healthy workplace practices within our environment, building awareness to internal and external resources of support, promoting employee connection with personal story telling through our internal community channels such as organized chats and blog posts, involvement in business resource groups and creating brave spaces where people can come together to support each other through crisis and events that are impacting our colleagues.

-Community Impact
+Community and Social Impact